 Orpheum Theater SAUGERTIES

-Melissa Haizlip enjoyed a career on Broadway and found her way into filmmaking after working in development at AFI.
-She produced the award-winning short You’re Dead To Me and several art films and installations for director Wu Tsang, including A Day in the Life of Bliss, acquired by MoMA for their permanent collection.
-She has received numerous grants, including a JustFilms Grant from the Ford Foundation, the Media Projects Production Grant from the National Endowment for the Humanities and the Pare Lorentz Documentary Fund Grant from the International Documentary Association for Mr. Soul!
-She is currently in production on Wu Tsang’s sci-fi feature A Day in the Life of Bliss.
-Haizlip was a 2016 Flaherty Fellow and the 2016 NBPC Artist in Residence.
-She lives in the Hudson Valley.
+MELISSA HAIZLIP (Producer/ Director/ Writer) was born in Boston and raised in NY, CT, and the US Virgin Islands.
+She attended Yale University, enjoyed a career on Broadway found her way into filmmaking after working in development at AFI.
+Melissa produced the award-winning narrative LGBTQ short YOU’RE DEAD TO ME directed by Wu Tsang, which premiered on the PBS Online Film Festival after opening at Outfest 2013.
+The film won the 2013 Imagen Award for Best Short and played over 75 festivals worldwide.
+Melissa also produced several art films and installations for director Wu Tsang including A DAY IN THE LIFE OF BLISS, recently acquired by MoMA for their permanent collection.
+Melissa’s two-channel art films have been funded and exhibited by the Hammer Museum’s Los Angeles Biennial, the Contemporary Arts Museum Houston, the Stedelijk Museum in Amsterdam, and the Clifton Benevento Gallery in SoHo.
+Melissa received a 2016 JustFilms Grant from the Ford Foundation, the 2015 Media Projects Production Grant from the National Endowment for the Humanities and the 2015 Pare Lorentz Documentary Fund Grant from the International Documentary Association for Mr. SOUL!
+She has also received awards and fellowships from the National Endowment for the Arts, ITVS, Black Public Media, Firelight Media Doc Lab, Awesome Without Borders, the Puffin Foundation, Film Independent's Project: Involve and the Chaz and Roger Ebert fellowship.
+She is currently in production on the sci-fi feature A DAY IN THE LIFE OF BLISS directed by Wu Tsang.
+Melissa was a 2016 Flaherty Fellow and the 2016 NBPC Artist in Residence.
+She lives in the Hudson Valley, New York.

 The Woodstock Film Festival is a not-for-profit, 501c3 organization with a mission to present an